enesarda22/bogazici-yemekhane-api/README.md

 # bogazici-yemekhane-api
-A RESTful api of bogazici university cafeteria meals.
+A RESTful api of bogazici university cafeteria menu.

 ## Technologies